MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cosmos-middleware.md

 #### Read from database logic

-The last helper function we have here is to read from our database, and return the most recent specified number of records.
+The last helper function reads from our database and returns the most recent specified number of records.
 It's worth noting that there are better database practices for retrieving data than we use here, particularly when your data store is significantly larger.

 ```cs
     public async Task<string> ReadFromDatabase(int numberOfRecords)